ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 ![fig4](Figures/04.png)

 ## Summary
-We learned that CEF is a powerful tool for integrating web browser functionalities into desktop applications, utilizing modern web technologies.
-We also covered the setup process, including downloading CEF builds, creating basic applications, and using CMake for CEF projects.
-Additionally, we explored more advanced features like fetching and displaying data from JSONPlaceholder, adding and styling HTML elements like tables and buttons through separate CSS files.
+CEF is a powerful tool for integrating web browser functionalities into desktop applications, utilizing modern web technologies.
+You have learnt how to setup a project, create a basic application, and using CMake for CEF projects.
+Additionally, you explored more advanced features like fetching and displaying data from JSONPlaceholder, adding and styling HTML elements like tables and buttons through separate CSS files all on your Windows on Arm machine.